Izzilab/MatriCom-analyses/CS/README.md

 ## MatriCom Case Study: communication networks of the kidney matrisome
 All steps discussed below are included in a **single script**: [kidney.R](kidney.R).

-To demonstrate how MatriCom can be used to interrogate biological systems, we performed a case study of matrisome communication networks in the human kidney using the *Kidney ([Stewart et al., Science 2019](https://www.science.org/doi/10.1126/science.aat5031))* open-access dataset from the [Azimuth](https://azimuth.hubmapconsortium.org/references/#Human%20-%20Kidney) app collection (HuBMAP).
+To demonstrate how MatriCom can be used to interrogate biological systems, we performed a case study of matrisome communication networks in the human kidney using the *Kidney ([Stewart et al., Science 2019](https://www.science.org/doi/10.1126/science.aat5031))* open-access dataset from the [Azimuth](https://azimuth.hubmapconsortium.org/references/#Human%20-%20Kidney) app (HuBMAP).
 The sample was processed with MatriCom using original sample annotations and all default query parameters and filters.

 The workflow is divided into a preparation step, followed by a four-part case study (Figure 1):
 * **[Part 0 - Build reference lists](#build-reference-lists):** glossary of harmonized cell type labels and ECM-receptor gene pairs lists